The Ph.D. Degree Program

 - The candidate passed the Final Examination but the thesis will be accepted and signed by the committee after various specified corrections and revisions have been made.
 The candidate must make the necessary changes and submit the thesis to the committee members for their signatures.

 - The Examination is temporarily adjourned.
 The candidate must revise the thesis and be examined again within the next six months.

 - The candidate failed, but may rewrite the thesis and take another Final Examination after completing additional independent study and research.

 - The candidate failed and will not be admitted to another examination.

-When the thesis Thesis/Dissertation Approval form has been signed by all the members of the doctoral committee, the candidate submits the thesis to the ECE Publications Office for format checking and copyediting.
-Following format approval, the ECE Publications Office submits the Thesis/Dissertation Approval (RDA) form with advisor/committee member signatures to the Department Head for signature approval and then delivers the completed TDA form to the Graduate College.
+When the thesis Thesis/Dissertation Approval form has been signed by all the members of the doctoral committee, the candidate submits the thesis to ECE Editorial Services for format checking and copyediting.
+Following format approval, Editorial Services submits the Thesis/Dissertation Approval (RDA) form with advisor/committee member signatures to the Department Head for signature approval and then delivers the completed TDA form to the Graduate College.
 Allow up to 48 hours for obtaining Department Head approval.
 Details of various requirements to be satisfied are given in the section titled The Thesis.
 The Ph.D. dissertation must be deposited in the Graduate College no later than one year after passing the Final Examination.